2021 NHL expansion draft

-The 2021 NHL Expansion Draft was an expansion draft that was conducted by the National Hockey League on July 21, 2021, to fill the roster of the league's expansion team for the 2021–22 season, the Seattle Kraken.
+The 2021 NHL expansion draft was an expansion draft that was conducted by the National Hockey League (NHL) on July 21, 2021, at Gas Works Park in Seattle.
+The draft took place to fill the roster of the league's expansion team for the 2021–22 season, the Seattle Kraken.
+The Kraken selected 30 players from 30 of the league's 31 teams, and 25 ultimately ended up playing for the team.

 Background

-On December 4, 2017, the Seattle City Council voted 7–1 to approve a memorandum of understanding between the city of Seattle and the Los Angeles–based Oak View Group, co-founded by Tim Leiweke, for renovations of KeyArena.
-On December 7, the NHL's board of governors agreed to consider an expansion application from Seattle, with an expansion fee set at US$650 million.
-The Seattle ownership group was represented by David Bonderman and Jerry Bruckheimer, who conducted a preliminary season ticket drive to gauge interest in Seattle.
+On December 4, 2017, the Seattle City Council voted 7–1 to approve a memorandum of understanding between the city of Seattle and the Los Angeles-based Oak View Group, co-founded by Tim Leiweke, for renovations of KeyArena.
+Renovations for the arena began in 2018 and were completed in 2021.
+The original roof remains in place, as it is considered a local historical landmark.
+Three days later, the NHL Board of Governors agreed to consider an expansion application from Seattle, with an expansion fee set at US$650 million.

-On February 13, 2018, the Oak View Group filed an application with the NHL for an expansion team and paid a US$10 million application fee.
-At the time, the earliest the team could have begun playing was the 2020–21 season, pending the completion of arena renovations.

-On October 2, 2018, the NHL Executive Committee unanimously agreed to recommend the expansion bid to a vote of the Board of Governors in December.
-The NHL Board of Governors voted unanimously to approve Seattle's expansion team on December 4, 2018.
+On February 13, 2018, the Oak View Group filed an application with the NHL for an expansion team and paid a $10 million application fee.
+At the time, the earliest a Seattle NHL team could have begun playing was the 2020–21 season pending the completion of arena renovations.
+On October 2, another step towards an expansion team was taken when the NHL Executive Committee unanimously agreed to recommend the expansion bid to a vote of the Board of Governors in December.
+On December 4, the NHL Board of Governors voted unanimously to approve the addition of Seattle's expansion team into the league.

+On July 18, 2019, the organization hired Ron Francis to serve as their general manager to initiate operations for the team.
+As general manager, Francis oversees all of the club's hockey operations, including facets like player personnel, coaching staff, scouting, and minor league operations.
+Francis later stated that three things he wanted to prioritize in the Kraken's roster were speed, character, and competitiveness.

+In July 2020, the franchise announced their team name—the Seattle Kraken—as well as their team colors, branding, and home jersey.

+On April 30, 2021, the franchise paid the final installment of the US$650 million expansion fee, officially making the Seattle Kraken the 32nd team of the NHL.
+On May 12, the Kraken signed their first player—Luke Henman—to a three-year, entry-level contract.
+In June, the Kraken named Dave Hakstol as their inaugural head coach.
+"Dave possesses great experience, a strong work ethic, a solid technical understanding of the game, and the remarkable ability to communicate clearly and effectively.
+I look forward to working with Dave as we strive to build a team our fans will be proud of," Ron Francis stated about Hakstol.